China's top diplomat starts weeklong Europe tour in Paris - NewsBreak

 China's top diplomat starts weeklong Europe tour in Paris

-PARIS (AP) — China’s top diplomat, Wang Yi, had talks with French President Emmanuel Macron about the war in Ukraine on Wednesday at the start of his trip to Europe, amid renewed tensions between China and the United States.
+China’s top diplomat, Wang Yi , had talks with French President Emmanuel Macron about the war in Ukraine on Wednesday at the start of his trip to Europe , amid renewed tensions between China and the United States.

 Wang, the director of the Office of the Central Commission for Foreign Affairs, met with Macron behind closed doors at the Elysee Palace.